nikki1016/Traffic/README.md

 - Landing Page (Home Page) - Basic HTML script.
 - Forum - [phpBB3](https://www.phpbb.com/ "phpBB3") based (no registration/login required) - Only admin and moderator login.
-- Reporting - Tweets to state traffic police using Twitter API.
+- Reporting - Tweets to state traffic police using python script.

 How to use -